boschresearch/amira_blender_rendering/docs/configs/pandatable.rst

     #   blender path name.
 This name will be required if you want to specify the
     #   target_objects below
     #
-    #
     # Note: Make sure that in your blender files the parts are active rigid objects with
     #       proper weight and sensitivity margin!
     #
     # Note: We will not automatically add rigid body dynamics to ply-only models!
     #
-    # ATTENTION: when using ply_scale, the final behavior might be different between
+    # ATTENTION: when scaling objects the final behavior might be different between
     #            loading objects from .blend or from .ply since the intrinsic scales might
     #            be different within the two files.